It has been observed that the changes added by

 The script will basically cd into the repository, checkout the

-revision specified in the file _git_upstream_commit
+revision specified in the file _git_upstream_commit, iterate through

-and "git-am" every patch in that order.
+the file _patch_order and "git-am" every patch in that order.

 This operation should complete without errors; if you find a problem

-, it probably means that the revision specified in the
+with git-am, it probably means that the revision specified in the

-file _git_upstream_commit
+file _git_upstream_commit is wrong.

 Rebasing the patches against a newer version/release